by Rebecca Rose

 All the while, other parts of me wound ever tighter.
 After not hearing from him for nearly two weeks, I was strung so tight I felt like an over-tuned violin.
 Even the smallest tremor, unnoticeable to the average person, set me humming.
 And then it finally happened.

 Excerpt from It’ll Be Fine: A True Story by Rebecca Rose.
-This book will be available in December on Amazon.
+This first appeared in The Havok Journal on November 13, 2019.